rikes/datagrowth/_posts/2017-01-31-uav-haptic-control-pt1.md

 Pixhawk is super fun.
 Normally I would prefer to stick with *Arducopter* however since my personal Pixhawk is currently about 1500 km away from me I decided to use Software In The Loop approach.
 In my opinion the SITL is much better documented for Px4 and because I want to move fast I decided to stick with it.

 ## SITL

+For SITL I really like using *jmavsim* that comes with Px4 firmware.
+It's very easy to run and seems to play very nicely with *mavros*.
+The tests I run so far seem hopeful and I'm pretty sure next month I will end up with a working proof of concept in SITL mode (until I get my pixhawk).

+## Offboard mode

+In order to be able to control the autopilot from anything else than transmitter you have to enter [offboard mode](https://dev.px4.io/offboard-control.html).
+If you try this it's important that you set up your transmitter in such way that you can always regain manual control (or at least that's what I'm going to do at some point of this project!).

+If you intend to use offboard mode it's important that you stream your request faster than 2Hz, otherwise it won't work.
+In case you are using *mavros* you also need to make sure that your timestamps are correct.

+# Summary

+There is still lots to do for me to complete this project.
+I definitely learned a lot this month but there is much more to come.
+I will make sure that I'll post updates to the blog as I go and maybe write some tutorials if I find any tricky parts.

+## The master plan

+The plan for now is to get the Falcon to work with a Px4 SITL ASAP.
+Afterwards I want to spend some time on Falcon actuation so it _bounces back_ as you move it around.
+Ideally if you let go it will come back to the origin until you move it again.
+Longer term I'm planning to modify my quadrocopter to incorporate Pixhawk on it, if needed attach a companion computer and then try flying using Falcon with real drone.
+I bet it will be super fun!

+Keep on flying!